Best For

 Country of Origin | 0% | Singapore |

-Comparing 96+ brands tested to date, the average trial period is 179 nights, 186 nights less than that Origin offers.
-The Origin Adapt also offers a lifetime warranty.
+Comparing 102+ brands tested to date, the average trial period is 169 nights, 196 nights less than Origin offers.
+It also has a lifetime warranty, an advantage only offered by 40% of all mattresses tested to date.

 How firm is Origin Adapt Hybrid?

-The Origin Adapt Hybrid is available in a single firmness level — a 6 out of 10, where 10 is the most firm.
-This gives the mattress a medium-firm feel.
+The Origin Adapt comes in a single firmness, 7 out of 10, giving the mattress a slightly firm feel.

 Support & Sleeping Positions